MohPar2020/SpeechRecognitionSample/README.md

 # SpeechRecognitionSample
-Accompanying code for journal paper: EyeTAP: A Novel Technique using Voice Inputs to Address the Midas Touch Problem for Gaze-based Interactions by Parisay M., Poullis C., Kersten M. Published in International Journal of Human-Computer Studies, 2021
+Accompanying code for journal paper: "EyeTAP: Introducing a multimodal gaze-based technique using voice inputs with a comparative analysis of selection techniques" by Parisay M., Poullis C., Kersten M. Published in International Journal of Human-Computer Studies, 2021

 Link to paper: https://www.sciencedirect.com/science/article/abs/pii/S107158192100094X